- Very accurate calibration and measurement over the entire field of view

 Horus comes in 5 different languages: EN, DE, FR, IT, ZH.

-Instead of using a chess calibration, with this feature, it is possible to use a plate with circles as a calibration reference, enlarging the possibility of the calibration.
+Instead of using a checkerboard calibration, with this feature, it is possible to use a plate with circles as a calibration reference, enlarging the possibility of the calibration.

 In the example, it is possible to check how the calibration is performed and the adjustment done by the software.

 The DXF Camera plugin allows to upload a .dxf file from the local storage and transform it into an analyzable image in Horus.
-Technical applications result much easier and time-saving using this tool.
+Technical applications become much easier and more time-saving with this tool.